elvismanchkin/migration_tools_poc_liquibase/README.md

 #### Liquibase (migrations/)

 Uses YAML format for migrations with a schema-driven approach.

 - Waits for the database to be ready
 - Applies migrations using Liquibase
+- Exits after completing migrations

+#### Liquibase SQL (liquibase-sql/)

+Uses SQL format for migrations with embedded changeset metadata.

+- Waits for the database to be ready
+- Applies migrations using Liquibase